Sailboat rigging types are:

 On some sailing dinghy’s rigging, the jib and forestay are integrated into one and the jib is furled around the forestay.

-For the ease of rigging and identification, always lash the halyards to the mast before unstepping, ensuring they do not foul the operation of unstepping and stepping.
+For the ease of rigging and identification prior to stepping a mast, always lash the halyards to the mast before unstepping, ensuring they do not foul the operation of unstepping and stepping.
 Check that the sailing dinghy is stable when rigging a deck-stepped mast, preferably cradled in its trolley, trailer or stand.
 The front of the boat should always be pointed into the wind when rigging, as the sail when hoisted, catches the wind and causes the whole structure to fall on its side.

 Tightening the shrouds beyond their supporting tension causes a bend in the middle of the mast known as mast bend, while adjusting the forestay varies the amount of forward or backward slope known as mast rake.
 Different wind conditions dictate the different [ rake and bend ] settings.
 Use the following guide to obtain the correct rake.